CodecoolGlobal/jsql-pro/README.md

 # ReactASPNET
-#### This is a react app with asp.net backend, automatised tests and chain of responsibility pattern.
-With this you are able to handle basic SQL commands. ()
+#### This is a REACT app with ASP.NET backend, AUTOMATIC tests and CHAIN OF RESPONSIBILITY pattern.
+With this you are able to handle basic SQL commands.
 #### Available commands:
 CREATE, SELECT, INSERT, DELETE
 #### Don't forget that the program is case sensitive!